-Offered one WEDNESDAY and one THURSDAY each month, October 2012 through May 2013, 1:00 to 3:00 pm
+Offered one WEDNESDAY and one THURSDAY each month, September 2014 through May 2015, 1:00 to 3:00 pm

 Recommended for children ages 6 to 12.
 Some activities include reading and writing.
 Pre-registration is REQUIRED; space is limited.